CCDC 2 overview

 ReferenceRole on the ExAC

 CHOPExplains the practice context CCDC 2 assumes.
-CHOP Chapters 6.5, 6.6, 6.7, and 6.8 walk through bidding, contract administration, field review, and project closeout the way a Canadian architect actually does them.
+CHOP Chapter 6.5 walks through bidding, Chapter 6.6 covers contract administration and field review, Chapter 6.7 covers takeover and project closeout the way a Canadian architect actually does them, and Chapter 6.8 collects the sample forms.

 CCDC 24The Guide to Model Forms and Support Documents that supports CCDC 2.
 Sets out the Contractor's Qualification Statement, prequalification checklist, change-process forms, and the model Application for Payment.

 NBC 2020The technical code the Work has to meet.
-CCDC 2 says the Contractor builds to the Contract Documents, but the Contract Documents themselves have to comply with the NBC.
+CCDC 2 requires the Contractor to build to the Contract Documents, but the Contract Documents must comply with the NBC.

 CHINGThe illustrated reference behind the design and detail decisions baked into the Contract Documents that CCDC 2 governs.